Physics of the Solid State

 Physics of the Solid State is a peer-reviewed scientific journal of solid state physics that publishes articles from researchers based at the Russian Academy of Sciences and other leading institutions in Russia.
-The journal is published by Pleiades Publishing and the online version is provided by the publisher Springer.
-It is edited by Alexander A. Kaplyanskii.
+As of January 19, 2023, the intellectual property of this title is the subject of a dispute between several publishers.

 Abstracting and indexing

 Physics of the Solid State is abstracted and indexed in the following databases: